 Promote transparency and open dialogue in the multi-stakeholder processes aimed at promoting ICT for development, implementing the WSIS Action Lines, and successfully operationalizing and implementing public policy pertaining to the Internet and ICT services.

-Promote the multi-sectoral approach and strengthening of multilateral cooperation (the so-called multi-stakeholder approach) between the central and local government level and the social partners (inter alia non-profit organizations, research and development institutions and various social groups) in the field of new legislation solutions in the ICT sector.
+Promote the multi-sectoral approach and strengthening of multilateral cooperation between the national and local government levels and civil society partners (inter alia non-profit organizations, research and development institutions and various social groups) in the field of new legislation solutions in the ICT sector.

 Promote development of multilateral agreements (such as the Memorandum of Understanding) with the social partners to support the development of the ICT sector; strengthen the role and importance of small and medium enterprises (SMEs) in the information society, while encouraging governments to enhance the entrepreneurship framework in order to help the SMEs acquire the necessary capital to finance their growing operations.